 An ice block cannot get converted into a new shape without melting it.
 So it would be best if you created a hot environment to melt the ice block.
 The temperature must be more than 32°F (0°C) temperature to melt the ice.
 So, here, increasing the temperature denotes the unfreezing stage.

 It will take time to transform the entire ice block into the water.
 Keep the glass in an isolated place and ensure the temperature is suitable for melting ice.
-When the ice block completely transforms into water, pour it into a pot to give it a new shape.
-For example, pour all water into a glass melted from the ice block.
+When the ice block completely transforms into water, pour it into a new pot to give it a unique shape.
 Here, pouring the water into a glass is changing steps or moving stage.
 Melting the ice denotes the change stage of Lewin’s theory.

 According to Lewin’s theory, changing refers to accepting the new norms and moving on to change.
-The employee starts to change and accept the new norm of the working place.
+Thus, the employee starts to change and accept the new norms of the working place.

 Finally, keeping the glass in a cold place to transform the water into ice again.
 It is the way of freezing the water transform again into a new solid shape.
 It is called the process of refreezing and the final stage of Lewin’s change management model.

 Refreezing refers to adjusting to the new norms of the workplace.
-The employee has already accepted the change, and they adjust to the new environment.
+The employee has already accepted the change, and they adapt to the new environment.

-The model summarised that successful management change is accomplished through a three-stage process; unfreezing, changing or moving, and freezing or refreezing.
+The model summarized that successful management change is accomplished through a three-stage process; unfreezing, changing, and refreezing.

 Lewin’s Change Theory Examples